AVJdataminer/Notes/Springboard Capstone Review.md

 **Presentation**

 The slide deck cleary presents the motivations of your data project.
 The EDA visualizations are very informative and bring the audience along with your data investigation process.
+A slide with a table comparing the model performance metrics on the test set would be a nice addition.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjYwODEzMjIyLC0xNDQwMjEwMjM0LDE2Mj
+eyJoaXN0b3J5IjpbLTE5MjE3MjE3NjMsLTE0NDAyMTAyMzQsMT
-QwOTk0MDEsLTI4MDYzMzE4OV19
+YyNDA5OTQwMSwtMjgwNjMzMTg5XX0=
 -->